mcne65/rmotr.github.io/_posts/2015-10-20-advanced-python-programming-course.md

 <h2 id="what-will-you-learn">What will you learn?</h2>

 We like to say that this course **will make you an advanced python programmer**, even if you don't know anything about Python.
 It is required though that you have some basic knowledge about programming.
-Here's a high level list of topics covered:
+Here's a high level list of the topics covered:

 * **Basic Python:** Basic data types and operators.
 * **Advanced functions and FP:** Master functions, lambdas and Functional Programming.